 of Attorney (EPA)

-Enduring Powers of Attorney in an Alert Level 2 situation
+Enduring Powers of Attorney in Alert Levels

 You never know what to expect in life.
 You may need to travel overseas at short notice, have a serious accident, suffer an illness such as a stroke or Alzheimer’s disease, or want someone else to look after your affairs as you get older.